ajafff/tslint-consistent-codestyle/README.md

 * `type: string`: The selector consists of a required field `type`, which identifies the type of thing this configuration applies to.
 * `modifiers?: string|string[]`: To further specify your selection you can provide one or more `modifiers`.
 All of those modifiers must match an identifier, to activate this config.
 That means `["global", "const"]` will match every constant in global scope.
 It will not match any not-const global.
 Some of those modifiers are mutually exclusive, so you will never match anything if you specify more than one of them, for example `global` and `local` or the access modifiers `private`, `protected` and `public`.
 * `final?: boolean`: If set to true, this configuration will not contribute to the composition of any subtype's configuration.
+* `filter?: string`: Regular expression to limit the scope of this configuration to names that match this regex.

 ### Formatting rules: